 - for the practical parts: strong working knowledge in programming either with Prolog or C++ or both.

 It all begins with an orientation phase where you try to get familiar with the topic, start an own literature research and work towards a clear specification of the topic.

-Once you are sufficiently into the topic, you should prepare a thesis proposal which is exactly what it sounds like: a proposal work a thesis work.
-You need to prepare both, a written paper of around 30 pages (~15 pages for bachelor theses) introducing the topic with a motivation, a presentation of related work, your idea(s), and a concept for evaluation, and a talk of 30 minutes (20 minutes for bachelor students) where you present your thesis proposal your dedicated supervisor(s) and to other people interested at KBSG.
+Once you are sufficiently into the topic, you should prepare a thesis proposal which is exactly what it sounds like: a proposal for a thesis work.
+You need to prepare both, a written paper of around 30 pages (~15 pages for bachelor theses) introducing the topic with a motivation, a presentation of related work, your idea(s), and a concept for evaluation, and a talk of 25 minutes + 5 minutes discussion (20+5 minutes for bachelor students) where you present your thesis proposal your dedicated supervisor(s) and to other people interested at KBSG.

 When the proposal gets accepted, you can go register the thesis with ZPA and start working.

 Once you completed the thesis it’s time to make a final presentation.
 This is where you present your thesis’ work, findings you made, and results you obtained.
 You have 35 minutes (+ 10 minutes for questions) as a master’s student and 25 minutes (+ 5 minutes for questions) as a bachelor’s student.